Driver-based Appium architecture for testing on Android

 function is not supported. -

-During the transition phase, you need to select the new architecture on a per-script basis using the following designated new capabilities.
-These capabilities control the architecture used for either native only, native + web, native + hybrid, or native + web + hybrid.
+During the transition phase from pre-driver-based Appium architecture (prior to Appium 1.10) to driver-based architecture, you need to select the driver-based architecture explicitly on a per-script basis using the following designated capabilities.
+These capabilities control the architecture used for either native only, native and web, native and hybrid, or native, web, and hybrid.

 capabilities.setCapability("enableAppiumBehavior", true);